 Panic attacks can also come in the night while you are asleep and wake you up.
 This can happen if your brain is very alert (due to anxiety) and interprets small changes in your body as a sign of danger.
 Experiencing a panic attack during the night can be particularly frightening, as you may feel confused about what is happening and are helpless to do anything to spot it coming.

 “I can’t sleep due to panic attacks and nightmares.
 When I fall asleep within an hour I am up, soaked, heart racing and shaking.”

 How long do panic attacks last?

 Most panic attacks last for between 5 and 20 minutes.
 They can come on very quickly, and your symptoms will usually peak within 10 minutes.
 Sometimes you might experience symptoms of a panic attack which last for up to an hour.
 If this happens you are probably experiencing one attack after another, or a high level of anxiety after the initial panic attack.

 Again, it is different for different people.
 You might have one panic attack and never experience another, or you might have attacks once a month or even several times a week.

 Having a panic attack can be a truly terrifying experience, but there are things you can do:

 - For practical suggestions about how to manage anxiety and panic attacks, see ‘How can I help myself manage anxiety?’

-You might also find it helpful to read our information ‘What treatment can I get for anxiety?’
+- You might also find it helpful to read our information on ‘What treatment can I get for anxiety?’